lucasthevenet/pixly/docs/implementation-plan/custom-operations-support.md

 ### Task 9: Documentation and Examples
 - **Success Criteria**:
   - Update README with new operation style
-  - Create `examples/custom-operations/` directory with working examples
+  - Create comprehensive documentation in `docs/custom-operations.md`
   - Document migration guide for users upgrading from operation objects to functions
   - Add JSDoc comments to all public APIs
   - Create tutorial for creating custom operations
   - Document the new simplified API
 - **Examples to Include**:
-  - Grayscale filter
+  - Basic usage examples within documentation
-  - Sepia tone effect
+  - Advanced patterns and composition examples
-  - Custom blur implementation
+  - Error handling and validation examples
-  - Color channel manipulation
+  - Performance optimization techniques
-  - Composite operation (using multiple operations)
+  - Migration examples from object-based operations

 ### Task 10: Performance Testing and Optimization
 - **Success Criteria**: